Pink Strawberry Cookies (Soft Strawberry Blossom Cookies with Hershey’s Kisses)

 BIG DEAL SUCCESS TIPS

-- Chill the dough at least 1 hour โ prevents spreading and gives the perfect thick, chewy center
+- Chill the dough at least 1 hour — prevents spreading and gives the perfect thick, chewy center

-- Unwrap kisses before pressing onto warm cookies โ ensures a clean, professional look
+- Unwrap kisses before pressing onto warm cookies — ensures a clean, professional look

-Tips & Tricks for Perfect Strawberry Kiss Cookies
+Tips for Soft, Chewy Strawberry Cookies

 - Dough must be chilled to hold shape and maintain thick, soft centers